 In accordance with the requirements of the Code, the Board undertakes a review of the effectiveness of its performance and that of its Committees every year.
 An external review is normally carried out every three years, with internal reviews in the intervening years.

-This year the Board agreed that, notwithstanding that the previous external evaluation had been undertaken in 2019, an internal review would be performed as the Board's composition, including the Chair, had recently been refreshed.
-An internal review also gave the Chair the opportunity to deepen her relationships with the other Directors in her first year in office.
-It is intended that an external review will be carried out in 2023.
+In 2022 the Board carried out an internal review of its effectiveness.
+The following sets out the actions that were identified following the review together with the progress made since the review.